 Additionally, faculty-curators supervise the growth and maintenance of scientific collections containing more than 40 million of modern and fossil specimens of plants, animals, and archaeological and ethnographic materials – one of the largest such university-based resources in the world.
 Housed in the Florida Museum of Natural History (the official natural history museum of the state of Florida), these collections were initiated over a century ago and continue to grow rapidly.
 The collections house materials assembled from all over the world and are of inestimable value to understanding the history of life on earth.

-The Department had an outstanding year with 27 faculty overseeing about $65 million in total external grant support for research and collection activities, including 36 new and 24 continuing grants totaling $8.3 million.
+The Department had an outstanding year with 28 faculty overseeing about $65 million in total external grant support for research and collection activities, including 55 new grants totaling $9 million.
 This per-capita funding rate is high, even for a research-intensive university like the University of Florida.

 Latest Research News